 Europe’s car market is turning electric, and Norway is leading the pack.
 Last year, that Scandinavian country known for being Europe’s biggest oil producer, broke a world record: 92% of new cars sold in the country were either electric or hybrids (gas-and-electric).
 Only a meager 8 percent ran purely on conventional gasoline or diesel.

 This drew the attention of New York Times tech journalist Shira Ovide who talked to Christina Bu, the secretary-general of the Norwegian Electric Vehicle Association, who told her: “It has surprised most people how quickly things have changed.”
 In 2015, electric cars were about 20 percent of new car sales, and now they are “the new normal,” she said.
 As the above graph shows, the Norwegian market is turning a cool electric blue.
-And Norway appears to herald what the future of the European car market could look like very soon – the combined result of consumers demanding “clean” modes of transportation and of politicians obligingly providing tax breaks.
+And Norway appears to herald what the future of the European car market could look like very soon (but do keep an eye on Germany electric cars market too) – the combined result of consumers demanding “clean” modes of transportation and of politicians obligingly providing tax breaks.

 The Norwegian government did what was easiest to do: those who bought new electric cars didn’t have to pay the country’s very high taxes on new vehicle sales.
 Additional tax breaks came in the form of exempting EVs from parking fees and road tolls – much to the growing dismay of local municipalities that are used to depending on that kind of income.

 But what about places to recharge EVs?
 The idea is that this too will not be a problem because, as more people own EVs, building more places to charge them becomes an attractive investment.
 This implies trust in the market forces…But why not?
 As they say, hope is the last thing to die.